 6. No to Minimal Added Sulfur

-Wine experts agree: low sulfur content is indispensable for a genuine natural wine.
+Wine experts agree: low sulfur content is characteristic of a genuine natural wine.
 Conventionally produced wines are preserved by added sulfur.
 Natural wine, on the other hand, always lives on in the bottle.
 We like!

 3 Natural Wines to Try